chiltom/aviation-weather-hub/back-end/README.md

 - This serves as the back-end/server side of the application with the purpose of providing a RESTful API that meets HTTP standards and seamlessly transfers data to and from the front-end and database.
   - This is done by using Object Relational Mapping (ORM) to connect persistent data to the user.
   - The RESTful API provides the client with the ability to perform all CRUD operations using proper HTTP methods (GET, POST, PUT, DELETE).
-  - This API will store both weather observation data from a third party API (Windy Point-Forecast API) as well as each user's task/workflow lists.
+  - This application utilizes the CheckWX API to grab all weather data and the OpenWX Geocoding API to grab coordinates for NamedLocations.

 ## Build

-- This back-end application is built with Python and Django.
+- This back-end application is built with Django + DRF.
 - All dependencies are listed in requirements.txt.
   - Notable libraries and frameworks will be mentioned and elaborated on below.
 - Django and Django Rest Framework provided the necessary classes and methods to build this RESTful API's capabilities.